Today I’m going to show you how to build your email list (FAST).

 As I mentioned, my Social Squeeze Page is the best-converting page on Backlinko.
 So that’s one high-converting page.

-But I also have a newsletter sign up page that converts at 10%.
+But I also have a newsletter sign up page that converts at around 10%.

 So for me, my Social Squeeze Page and my Newsletter page are my top 2 best-performing pages.